privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 Read down the right-hand column and you see the design: every party Yivi lists reaches high, and the only distinctions left are between kinds of *unlisted* party, where the certificate channel decides everything.

-## What you will see in the app — and why that part will change
+## What you will see in the app, and why that part will change

 The levels will translate to the screen roughly like this: